Newsflash

 Jean René Duperval, Director of International Affairs for Teleco from 2003 to 2004; he participated in the Teleco scam.
 He lives in Miramar, FL.

 Adrian Corr of the law firm of Miller, Simons and O’Sullivan in the Turks and Caicos Islands.
-He ran Mont Salem, the shell company owned by Aristide.
+He ran Mont Salem, the shell company allegedly owned by Aristide.
 He lives in that offshore tax haven.

 Links